How to Make Choux Pastry Profiterole and Paris-Brest (With Photos)

 - Once the pastries have cooled, you can fill and top them as you choose.

 Follow steps 1–7 shown above.

-Bake the profiteroles as shown in steps 9-12.
+Bake the profiteroles as shown in steps 9–12 above.
 Once cooled, fill them with fresh whipped cream.

-To make a chocolate sauce, melt 3.5 oz chocolate (milk or plain according to your preference) in a bowl with 2 tbsp butter and a teaspoon of vanilla extract.
-Use a double boiler - a bowl over a pan of simmering water - to melt the chocolate and butter together.
+To make a chocolate sauce, melt 3.5 ounces chocolate (milk or plain according to your preference) in a bowl with 2 tablespoons butter and a teaspoon of vanilla extract.
+Use a double boiler (a bowl over a pan of simmering water) to melt the chocolate and butter together.
 Stir until there are no lumps and pour the chocolate sauce over the top of the profiteroles.

 Paris-Brest With Creme Patissiere

 This is a wonderful French dessert which is named after a bicycle race held in 1891, between the cities of Paris and Brest.
 The pastry is shaped to resemble the wheel of a bicycle.
 Traditionally, they are filled with a praline cream but I prefer to use creme patissiere (pastry cream) in mine.

 To make the Paris-Brest, follow steps 1–7 as shown above.

 Then put the pastry into a piping bag with a star-shaped nozzle and pipe circles of approximately 6-inch diameter onto the baking sheet.
 Pipe a second circle on the top of each circle, so you have a double layer of pastry.
 Brush the tops with egg wash and sprinkle flaked almonds over the pastries.
 Bake as directed above, remembering to cut the pastries in half horizontally as soon as you remove them from the oven.
 Fill with creme patissiere and dust with icing sugar before serving.